udacity/rbnd-toycity-part1/README.md

 ### Brand Output:
 ​
 * Brand Name => Name of Brand
-* Number of Products => Number of products for that brand
+* Number of Products => Number of Products that are in stock for that product.
+In the case of Lego: Lego has 55 products in stock.
+55 "LEGO Iron Man vs. Ultron" and 0 "LEGO Firehouse Headquarters"
 * Average Product Price => The "full-price" of each product associated with this brand summed up / the number of products for that brand
 * Total Sales => Each one of the "purchases" associated with this brand summed ​